breadboard-ai/breadboard/seeds/breadboard/docs/wires.md

 ## Constant qualifier

 Adding a dot (`.`) at the end of the spec marks the wire as "constant".
-Constant wires remember the last value that passed through the and make it always available for consumption by the receiving node.
+Constant wires remember the last value that passed through them and make it always available for consumption by the receiving node.

 ```js
 // This is a constant wire: